buildkite/agent-stack-k8s/README.md

 ### Private repository access

-You can either [make the agent its own ssh key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and [add it as a deploy key to the repositories you want to test](https://docs.github.com/en/developers/overview/managing-deploy-keys) or for simplicity with local testing use your own ssh key.

 #### Git credentials

 You can create a set of git credentials for testing on GitHub [here](https://github.com/settings/tokens).
 You only need to select repository access.